Much Ado About Nothing Respect and Reputation Quotes

 It appears not in this confession.
 There's not

-among twenty, that will praise
+one wise man among twenty that will praise

-An old, an old instance, Beatrice, that liv'd in the time of good neighbours.
+An old, an old instance, Beatrice, that lived

+in the time of good neighbors.
 If a man do not erect

 longer in monument than the bell rings and the

 Beatrice suggests that a man’s reputation should be conveyed and earned by his actions and not his words, and especially not by his own words.
 Benedick points out that reputation these days is nothing but what men say it is.
 Who do you agree with more, Beatrice or Benedick?
-Which is more true about reputation in this play?